 Anti counterfeit initiatives by the Organisation for Economic Co-operation and Development (OECD)

-The OECD is focused on helping governments around the world to:
+The OECD is extremely active on anti counterfeiting and is helping governments around the world to:

 GS1 is a member of the OECD Task Force on Countering Illicit Trade (TF-CIT) whose goal is to foster international cooperation aimed at the reduction and deterrence of illicit trade in all sectors by promoting the sharing and development of principles and practices for implementation by OECD Member countries.